-Urgently needed care: Care you get for a sudden illness, injury, or condition that is not an emergency but needs care right away.
-You can get urgently needed care from out-of-network providers when network providers are unavailable or you cannot get to them.
+Urgently needed care: Care you get for an unforeseen illness, injury, or condition that is not an emergency but needs care right away.
+You can get urgently needed care from out-of-network providers when you cannot get to a network provider because given your time, place or circumstances, it is not possible, or it is unreasonable to obtain services from network providers.
+(For example, you can get urgently needed care when you are outside the plan's service area and you require medically needed immediate services for an unforeseen condition, but it is not a medical emergency.)